Skip to content

 Frequently asked questions — Selling a distribution business

-What’s a “Working Capital Peg” and why does it matter so much?
+What's the Working Capital Peg, and why does it matter so much?

-What are my supplier exclusivities and rebates worth?
+What are my exclusivities and supplier rebates worth?

 My customers are concentrated — is that necessarily a problem?

-Because gross margin varies enormously by sub-segment: 27.5% in machinery and equipment, 23.9% in building materials, but only 2.4% in petroleum (StatCan, 2023).
 The multiple reflects the quality and resilience of EBITDA, not the NAICS code.
-A specialized B2B distributor with value-added services isn’t valued the same as a commodity wholesaler.
+A specialized B2B distributor with value-added services isn't valued the same as a commodity wholesaler, even at equal size.